pnpm link

 - Type: Path string

-Changes the link location to <dir>
+Changes the link location to <dir>.

 pnpm link <dir>

-folder to node_modules of package from where you're executing this command or specified via --dir
+Links package from <dir> folder to node_modules of package from where you're executing this command or specified via --dir option.

 For example, if you are inside

-and you executepnpm link --dir ../bar
+~/projects/fooand you executepnpm link --dir ../bar, thenfoowill be linked tobar/node_modules/foo.

 pnpm link --global